Sales by the PSA Group increased for the third consecutive year

 A perfect illustration of the dynamism of the PEUGEOT brand, which grew by 12.3% in 2016, the new PEUGEOT 3008 SUV has seen a total of more than 60,000 orders in only three months, exceeding the targets for 2016 orders set before the launch by 70%.
 Launched in about 30 countries, the roll-out to all regions will continue during the first quarter of 2017.
 In France, it is already the leader in the C-SUV segment over the final three months of the year.
 The new PEUGEOT 3008 SUV confirms the PEUGEOT brand’s move upmarket, with 86% of the orders for the higher trim levels, Allure, GT-Line and GT.
 PEUGEOT is continuing its internationalisation, with 43% of its worldwide sales generated outside Europe, an increase of four points compared with 2015.

 The new PEUGEOT 4008 SUV launched in November 2016 in China and manufactured in the new Chengdu plant dedicated to SUVs achieved 120% of its objectives.
-In less than six weeks’ marketing, it has already recorded 11,500 orders, of which more than 40% were for high-end trims.
+In less than six weeks’ on sale, it has already recorded 11,500 orders, of which more than 40% were for high-end trims.

 The new CITROËN C3, with almost 40,000 sales already since its launch in November, enabled a bound of sales of 63% to be recorded in the fourth quarter, with a very high order mix of almost 50% for the highest trim level and 75% for the two-tone versions.
 These choices reflect the differentiation and well-being values at the core of the CITROËN positioning.

 With a range that has been renewed over 12 months, the DS brand is gradually taking its place in the premium segment.
-The DS 3 stands among the top three best-selling premium city sedans in Europe, the DS 4 Crossback, the smart adventurer, represents 34% of sales of the DS 4 & DS 4 Crossback duo, and 81% of sales of the DS 5 are the high-end versions.
+The DS 3 stands among the top three best-selling premium city sedans in Europe, the DS 4 Crossback represents 34% of sales of the DS 4 & DS 4 Crossback duo, and 81% of sales of the DS 5 are the high-end versions.

-Furthermore, the Group is extending its product offensive to the light commercial vehicle segment, with the launch of seven new versions of the PEUGEOT Expert and CITROËN Jumpy in 2016 including the launch of the PEUGEOT Traveller and CITROËN SpaceTourer PC versions.
+Furthermore, the Group extended its product offensive in the light commercial vehicle segment, with the launch of seven new versions of the PEUGEOT Expert and CITROËN Jumpy in 2016 including the launch of the PEUGEOT Traveller and CITROËN SpaceTourer passenger car versions.

-In Europe, the Group’s sales were 1,930,000 vehicles and grew by 3.6% in 2016.
-The PEUGEOT brand, with a 4.4% increase in sales, is maintaining this growth, due in particular to the PEUGEOT 2008 SUV (+ 16% and sales of 184,200), which stands in second place in its segment, the PEUGEOT Partner (+ 8% and sales of 114,200) and the PEUGEOT 208, the brand’s best-seller, driven by the success of its mid-life (+ 8% and sales of 274,000).
+In Europe, the Group’s sales were 1,930,000 vehicles a growth of 3.6% in 2016.
+The PEUGEOT brand, with a 4.4% increase in sales, is maintaining this growth, due in particular to the PEUGEOT 2008 SUV (+16% on sales of 184,200), which stands in second place in its segment, the PEUGEOT Partner (+8% on sales of 114,200) and the PEUGEOT 208, the brand’s best-seller, driven by the success of its mid-life (+8% on sales of 274,000).
 The picture is similar for CITROËN which, with growth of 4.3%, recorded its best sales volume for five years (762,000 units).
-In addition to launches during the year (E-Mehari, new Jumpy, SpaceTourer, new C3), the brand’s momentum was sustained in particular by the C4 Picasso, the benchmark in people carriers, renewed in September (sales of 109,000) and also by the confirmed success of the Berlingo LCV, the second best-selling small van in Europe.
+In addition to new launches during the year (E-Mehari, new Jumpy, SpaceTourer and new C3), the brand’s momentum was sustained in particular by the C4 Picasso, the benchmark in people carriers, renewed in September (sales of 109,000) and also by the continued success of the Berlingo LCV, the second best-selling small van in Europe.
 The DS brand continues to develop its dedicated network with 112 DS Stores and DS Salons, as well as the first DS Urban Store, located in the heart of the prestigious Westfield shopping centre in London, inaugurated on 1 December 2016.

 The CITROËN C3-XR SUV confirmed its success with more than 73,000 sales, an increase of 10.5%, which made it the second-best selling DONGFENG CITROËN, behind the C-Elysée (87,000 sales).
 Orders for the new CITROEN C6 large sedan launched at the end of the year have already reached 4,000, of which nearly 75% are for high-end engines and trims.